AliChoukatli/CyberShield-Enterprise/Implementation Phases/Phase_02.md

 - **Share Permissions:** `IT-Admins` = Full, `IT-Users` = Read
 - **NTFS Permissions:** `IT-Admins` = Full, `IT-Users` = Read & Execute

+This folder simulates a secure file-sharing environment aligned with Active Directory permissions, offering insight into the interaction between share-level and file-level security.
 ---

-## **This setup emulates secure resource sharing and permission management in a domain environment.**

-This phase builds a realistic foundation for IT support, account management, and access control.
+### **This phase replicates real-world IT onboarding and access delegation workflows critical in any enterprise environment.**